MCOM 256.102 (Writing for the Media)

-- Writing Tools: 50 Essential Strategies for Every Writer, by Roy Peter Clark, college edition
+Writing Tools: 50 Essential Strategies for Every Writer, by Roy Peter Clark

 You are expected to complete reading assignments before they are discussed.
 This syllabus specifies the readings that are to be completed by each class meeting.
 Being prepared will not only allow you to clarify any questions you might have, but it will also help you offer constructive ideas during class discussions.
 You are also expected to keep track of news.
-You should come to class prepared to discuss current events and issues and how they are reported differently in various media.
-The New York Times and Baltimore Sun will serve as models of news writing style and structure.
-Assignments must be turned in on time.
-Unless told otherwise, assignments must be submitted through Blackboard.
-Please be careful to submit each assignment in the proper place.
-Late assignments will be penalized as follows: One day late: 15 points off.
-Two days late: 25 points off.
-If assignments are more than two days late you can receive no more than half credit.
+You should come to class prepared to discuss current events and issues, and how they are reported differently in various media.
+The New York Times, Baltimore Sun and Associated Press will serve as models of news writing style and structure.

 Individual Meetings: Please keep a copy of all of your in class writing assignments.
 At about midway through the semester I will meet briefly with each of you individually to go over your work.
 This meeting will take place during class time.

-- Read assigned chapters from the textbook and comment or ask questions dealing with their content.
+Primarily lectures early on in term.
+We will also read assigned chapters from the textbook or handouts, and comment or ask questions dealing with their content.

 Major Out-of-class assignments:

-- Story 1 will be your basic, building-block story—short and sweet.
+Story 1- Your basic inverted pyramid news story—short and sweet.
 Topic, length and exact due dates will be announced later.

 Grammar Test: 10 percent